 Each test resides as a python file in the blender_nif_plugin/testframework/test/ folder.
 To run a particular test only, specify the file as an argument; for instance:

-'''

-blender-nosetests.bat test/geometry/trishape/test_geometry.py
+blender-nosetests.bat test/geometry/trishape/test_geometry.py blender-nosetests.bat -x blender-nosetests.bat --help

-'''

 Actually, all command line arguments of nosetests apply.
 For example, to abort on first failure: